xprenk/odoo-design-exercise/readme.md

 # Odoo Design Exercise

-A Vite-powered static site using Handlebars partials, Bootstrap 5 (SCSS and JS), and custom SCSS utilities.
+A Vite-powered static site using Bootstrap 5 (SCSS and JS), and custom SCSS utilities.

 ## Tech stack

-- Vite + `@agilebot/vite-plugin-handlebars`
+- Vite
 - Bootstrap 5.3 (SCSS compiled with Sass, JS imported with ES modules)

 ## Scripts